hypertidy/vapour/cran-comments.md

 ## vapour 0.7.5

-Fix for CRAN errors, with unsantized type input (integer input for extent in warper).
+Fix for CRAN errors, with unsanitized type input (integer input for extent in warper, found on clang-UBSAN tests and reported by CRAN 2021-07-04 and 2021-07-18).

 Thank you.